Kids most at risk are bullied for their identity. Here's how to help - Local News 8

 “The bully can and should be helped as well,” she added.
 “There’s almost always more to it.”

 There are many ideas about what motivates bullying behavior, but one could be that kids are emulating how they see the adults in their lives resolve conflict, Rovers said.
-They might learn that violence is a way to protect themselves.
+These adolescents might learn that violence is a way to protect themselves.

 What to do for the victim